 Learn About Yourself

 Use the TypeFocus Careers self assessment tool to learn how your personality, values, skills, and interests affect major and career choice.
 For more information, click here.

 Explore Your Academic Interests

 Learn about majors at SU (see Southwestern’s list of majors).
 Read the SU catalog descriptions of courses for each major.
 Talk to professors, your advisor and other students about majors that interest you.
 Take a variety of courses.
-Research careers in the Career Services’ Resource Center and using links on this site.
+Research careers using links on this site.

 Acquire Marketable Skills

 Learn time management and balance.
 Develop good study skills.
-Continue to develop technical skills and learn another language.
+Develop technical skills and learn another language.
 Read to acquire vocabulary skills.
 Need some help in this area?
 Consult the Center for Academic Success.

 Start looking as early as the fall.
-Develop a resume to update each year.
+Develop a resume to update as you go.
 Attend career fairs, network with professionals in fields that interest you and explore opportunities in your home town.

 Choose your major.
 Build a respectable GPA.
 (Need help with studying?
 How about time management?
 The Center for Academic Success can help!).
 Begin learning about valuable national scholarships and fellowships for undergraduate and graduate work.